Great Mosque of Banten: Layout

 View of the mosque from the market, ca. 1682–1733.

 Being a port town, the Great Mosque of Banten features eclectic elements, which appear in the overall enclosed space of the mosque, the minaret, and the tiyamah building.
 The minaret is a popular icon of the Great Mosque of Banten.
-It is a 24 meter high, brick minaret, with a 10 meter in diameter octagonal base.
+It is a 24 m brick minaret, with a 10 m diameter octagonal base.
 The shape is reminiscent of a lighthouse.
 The architecture features a mix of Indian Mughal pattern and ancient candi decoration.

 Beside the mosque is a two-floored building built in the 17th-century Dutch style.
 This building, known as the tiyamah, was erected at the order of Sultan Haji of Banten and designed by a Dutchman, Hendrik Lucaasz Cardeel.
 Cardeel converted to Islam, became a member of the Banten court with the title Pangeran Wiraguna, and designed this building which now stands on the southwest side of the Great Mosque.
 It is still used as a center for Islamic study.
 The tiyamah building is where social gatherings are held, and it is the only traditional mosque in Indonesia that has such building next to it.
 The tiyamah building was built to accommodate the tropical climate of Indonesia, which is seen through the open-floor plan with maximum ventilation and lighting and through features that protect the building such as a roof with acute angles to handle heavy rain.
 Construction materials included wood, bricks, and tiles.
 Windows and doors have a symmetrical design of horizontal and vertical lines.

 Also included in the Great Mosque of Banten is a women's prayer room, called a pewastren, and several tombs in the mosque complex, such as the tomb of Sultan Maulana Hasanuddin and his wife, Sultan Ageng Tirtayasa, and that of Sultan Abu Nasir Abdul Qohhar.
 Because these were included in the layout of the mosque, the mosque's 24 columns were not located in the centre of the room, like they traditionally are.
 Unlike most of the traditional mosques that have a square base, the Great Mosque of Banten is built in a rectangular base.
 This is primarily because of the inclusion of the pewastren and the tombs.